rozza/vmp/README.md

   installation via brew, but it's possible.
 * https://www.postman.com/product/rest-client/.
 This is the one that Maxime uses.

+The MongoDB connection string defaults to mongodb://localhost:27017 but can be overridden via the `MONGODB_URI` environment variable.
+See the `MongoClientAppConfig` class if you want to see how that's done or play around with alternatives.

 ---
 Why does my code reformat?